Philadelphia Improper Backing Lawyer

 The general rule on these cases are, if you put your car in reverse, and other cars have to react to you, you can be issued a citation.
 These citations are usually issued when an accident occurs.
 For example, a person can back their car into a pole, or other car in a parking lot, and be issued a citation for improper backing.
-You can also be cited if you hit a pedestrian while backing up.
-In some limited cases, a police officer will charge you with this section if you try to back out of a driveway, and into a street.
+You may also be cited if you hit a pedestrian while backing up.
+In a few limited cases, a police officer will charge you with this section if you try to back out of a driveway, and into a street.

 Penalties for Improper Backing

 If you plead guilty or are convicted of this citation, you will have three points assessed to your license.
 You will also be required to pay all fines and costs associated with the ticket.
 Finally, any citation you receive may also have collateral consequences.
 These consequences can include higher insurance rates, a potential license suspension, and in the case of an accident, liability on your part for the accident.

 Should I Hire an Attorney?

 Anytime you get a citation that carries points, you should hire an attorney to help you either beat the case or downgrade your case to a no point violation.
 An Attorney can help you figure out if there are any collateral consequences to your ticket, and advise you of any potential defenses.
 The attorneys at The Law Offices of Greg Prosmushkin, P.C. have decades of experience handling these types of cases.
 Contact us today for a free consultation.